-Instructional Activities, Procedures, Reflections

-General research on water quality, water filtering, micro-plastics in water, plastics, reusable, non-reusable and possibly decomposable plastics, the amount of plastic waste, natural decomposition and chemical decomposition of materials.
+Instructional Activities, Procedures, Reflections General research on desalination processes, water quality, water filtering, micro-plastics in water, plastics, reusable, non-reusable and possibly decomposable plastics, the amount of plastic waste, natural decomposition and chemical decomposition of materials.
 Measuring the dimensions of the filter straw and the parameters of its construction.
-Exploiting the artistic side of the straw, history of water cleaning, water quality, plastic and plastic recycling in our city, colors and dimensions of the cube, webpage/ Facebook/ Instagram profile creation for advertising the product as well as taking orders by clients.
+Exploiting the artistic side of the desalination tank, history of desalination plants in our country, water cleaning, water quality, plastic and plastic recycling in our city, colors and dimensions of the cube, webpage/ Facebook/ Instagram profile creation for advertising the product as well as taking orders by clients.
 Analysis of various data, sound measuring data, as well as various questionnaires' results.
 Creation and manipulation of Excel sheets.
 Testing various glues and how the apply on various fabrics, concluding on the final/optimal selection and preparing the mix of glue and fabric to be applied on the carton base.